3 Most Important Theories to Explain How the Solar System Formed?

 ▶ STEP 7-

-Our solar system is thought to have formed around 9 billion years just after Big Bang, seeking to make it about 4.6 billion years old.
+Our solar system is thought to have formed around 9 billion years after the Big Bang, seeking to make it about 4.6 billion years old.
 According to the latest projections, the sun is among more than 100 billion stars in our Milky Way galaxy by itself, and it orbits the galactic core approximately 25,000 light-years away.

 ▶ STEP 8-